Designs

 Design FAQs

-Design rights are often less understood than patents or trade marks, yet they play a crucial role in protecting the visual identity of products.
+Design rights are often understood less than patents or trade marks, yet they play a crucial role in protecting the visual identity of products.
 Here are some common questions about registered and unregistered designs in the UK.

 What does a design right actually protect?